sharmaabhijith/MIA_SNN/README.md

 - 🏋️‍♂️ Training *Artificial Neural Network (ANN)* models on **CIFAR-10** and **CIFAR-100** datasets
 - 🔄 Converting trained ANN models to *Spiking Neural Networks (SNNs)*
-- 📏 Computing thresholds for latency (T=1) and calibrating SNN models
+- 📏 Computing thresholds for latency (T=1 to T=4) and calibrating SNN models
-- 🕵️‍♂️ Implementing *Membership Inference Attacks (MIA)* to assess the privacy of SNNs
+- 🕵️‍♂️ Implementing three *Membership Inference Attacks (MIA)* RMIA, Attack P and Attack R to assess the privacy of SNNs

 ## ⚙️ Installation